harshpatel-22/subsight-backend/README.md

 ## Overview

 This is the backend service for the Subscription Tracker application, providing a robust API for managing user subscriptions, sending reminders, handling payments, and generating analytics.
-Built with Express.js and MongoDB, it supports all the core functionality needed for the Subscription Tracker frontend.
+Built with Express.js and MongoDB, it supports all the core functionality needed for the Subscription Tracker frontend, including the new AI-powered website assistant feature.

 ## Tech Stack